brettz9/maptext/README.md

 ## Immediate to-dos

+1. **Testing** (Some quirks with buttons not going through until after some clicks)
 1. **View map**
+  1. Finish testing option to
-  1. Option to **highlight copy-pasted blocks as mouse goes through them**
+      **highlight copy-pasted blocks as mouse goes through them**
   1. Allow **highlighted text search** (optionally overriding browser find) with highlight of image regions (single or multiple select)
       1. Ensure works with zoom